Bills

 Version:

-Prohibits operators of smart household security devices from sharing user data with law enforcement agencies unless the user consents or the law enforcement agency obtains a judicial warrant.
-Prohibits operators from requiring users to consent to share data with law enforcement agencies to use a smart household security device.
-Allows the Department of the Attorney General or the Office of Consumer Protection to bring a civil action against operators who violate certain requirements and establishes statutory penalties.
-Effective 7/1/2050.
-(SD2)
+Prohibits operators of smart household security devices from sharing user data with law enforcement agencies unless the user consents, the law enforcement agency obtains a judicial warrant, or there is an emergency situation involving a clear and present danger of imminent death or great bodily harm.
+Prohibits operators from requiring users to consent to the sharing of data with law enforcement agencies as a condition of using a smart household security device.
+Allows the Department of the Attorney General to bring a civil action against operators who violate certain requirements.
+(CD1)

 Discussed in Hearing